internetstandards/toolbox-wiki/DKIM-how-to.md

 ### Configuring SpamAssassin
 SpamAssassin uses a scoring mechanism in order to determine if an e-mail should be considered spam.
 By default SpamAssassin considers an e-mail to be spam if the score at least "5".
 An e-mail starts with a score of 0 and points are added based on the [tests](https://spamassassin.apache.org/old/tests_3_3_x.html) performed.
 The tests performed can be configured by adding specific [configuration parameters](https://spamassassin.apache.org/full/3.4.x/doc/Mail_SpamAssassin_Conf.html) in **/etc/spamassassin/local.cf**.

 Now here's the tricky part.
 The points added to the score of an incoming e-mail based on the results of a specific test, is at its core a custom job.
 Many variables can be taken into consideration when scoring an e-mail (which is considered the strength of a post-SMTP spam filter) and the detailed scoring depends on a domain owner's specific wishes.
-For the sake of this how-to, the DKIM scoring will be based on the assumption that the domain owner wants to consider an e-mail to be spam if the sending e-mail server's IP-address or host is not in the domain's SPF record.
+For the sake of this how-to, the DKIM scoring will be based on the assumption that the domain owner wants to consider an e-mail to be spam if the sending e-mail server's DKIM signature is not valid.

 With SpamAssassin this can be configured by adding the following scoring configuration parameters to **/etc/spamassassin/local.cf**: